techservicesillinois/terraform-aws-aes128-key-rotation/README.md

 The following attributes are exported:

-* `qualified_arn` - The Amazon Resource Name (ARN) identifying your Lambda Function Version.
+* `qualified_arn` - The Amazon Resource Name (ARN) identifying your Lambda function version.

-* `version` - Latest published version of your Lambda Function.
+* `version` - Latest published version of your Lambda function.